 Understandable - to improve public accountability, data must be reported in a way that is meaningful to a broad audience, many of whom will not have technical or statistical expertise.
-Reported data will be accessible, clear and unambiguous so that the community can come to its own judgements on the performance of governments in delivering services.

 Accurate - data published will be of sufficient accuracy to provide confidence in analysis based on information in the Report.